EXCervantes/e-commerce-backend/README.md

 ## Installation

-First to use this application head to the [Employee Tracker](https://github.com/EXCervantes/employee-tracker) and clone the repository.
+First to use this application head to the [E-Commerce Backend](https://github.com/EXCervantes/e-commerce-backend) and clone the repository.
 To learn how to clone a repository checkout this guide [Cloning a repository](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository).

 You must have `node` installed on your system.
 Go [here](https://nodejs.org/en/learn/getting-started/how-to-install-nodejs) for instructions on how to do so.
 In addition to properly run this application natively you must have [PostgreSQL](https://www.postgresql.org/) installed on your system.
 Follow instructions on the website for details on how to get that application running.